TechCR-Tutorial/auditlog/README.txt

 Also can give meaning full name to save in data base.
   Ex : suppose field name is fName and its need to save as FIRST NAME. then use
        @AuditLogField(displayName = "FIRST NAME")

+Also can give updated field for particular field. suppose every pojo class extended from one class and update field is in parent class, then can have one update field. can define in supper class.

+  Ex :  class A {
+            @AuditLogField(updatedBy = AuditLogField.DualStatus.YES)
+            String a;
+        }

+        Class B extends A {

+        }

+        Class C extends A {

+        }

 Find Updated User _______________